-Porridge, a perfect start of the day!
+Porridge recipe – A perfect start of the day!

-A healthy porridge recipe, easy to make, with fibre & superfoods.
+A healthy porridge recipe, easy to make, with fibre & superfoods

 I grew up eating my dad’s porridge; a family recipe that he got from his grandmother.
 He used to make it in big batches that lasted about a week.
 I remember it being very sweet, with spices, and chocolate.
 It was a child’s perfect breakfast because the combination of sugar, spices, and grated chocolate made it kind of Christmassy.
 Later, I changed my breakfast habits and my Dad’s sweet porridge became a once in a while treat.